smajidy/smajidy.github.io/_pages/about.md

 {% comment %}
 The full textbook feature and Unentangled film intentionally remain on Home.
 The independent course, mentoring and educational-development record now lives at /teaching/.
-Keep the book's complete description, pilot details and links here.
+Keep the book's complete description, adoption context and links here.
 The #teaching fragment remains a legacy anchor beside a link to the new page.
 {% endcomment %}
 <span class="research-anchor" id="teaching" aria-hidden="true"></span>